 Sometimes I just leave the yogurt straining in my fridge all day.
 When I check it if it’s too thick I just add back some of the whey and whisk it back into the yogurt until I like the consistency.

+Homemade Greek yogurt makes so much sense.
+Especially if you make it in your Instant pot pressure cooker.
+It's delicious, easy to make and saves you so much money.
+The kids in our family love it!
 The time shown is VERY adjustable.
 I like to make yogurt after dinner and then let it cook all night.
 Then strain it the next day until I like the thickness.
 Your yogurt is fairly fail safe so you can adjust the times as you prefer.
 Collect the whey that this straining process leaves and store it in your fridge (at least a week) in an airtight container to use in baking.
 Your baking products will improve and use will use up all that milk you purchased!
 Sometimes I just leave the yogurt straining in my fridge all day.
 When I check it if it's too thick I just add back some of the whey and whisk it back into the yogurt until I like the consistency.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 The time shown is VERY adjustable.
 I like to make yogurt after dinner and then let it cook all night.
 Then strain it the next day until I like the thickness.
 Your yogurt is fairly fail safe so you can adjust the times as you prefer.